brettinternet/brettinternet.github.io/content/blog/managing-notes-with-markdown-and-git/index.md

 Apple Reminders still works for me with short term personal todos, and Trello for team projects.
 But for notes, I like good ol' fashioned git and markdown.
-I use a private BitBucket repo for my personal notes, and GitHub for my public notes.
+I use a private ~BitBucket~ GitHub repo for my personal notes, and a separate repo for my public notes.
-Eventually I'll self-host a git service like Gitlab.
 Perhaps you'll think I'm a monk or a Luddite for not choosing the prettiest new apps, but I believe this method is the strongest embrace of trustworthy technology.
 Git and markdown are two timeless tools that are sure to be around for a long time.